10 reasons why Myanmar is your perfect next destination

 Yoke thé or Burmese marionette puppetry is the country’s most popular form of entertainment.
 When you see those colorful puppet souvenirs swinging from the street vendors’ shelves, you will be very tempted to take one home!

 Tourism is still a developing sector in Burma.
 That is why you will not see flocks of tourists as you might have seen in Phuket, Thailand or Siem Reap, Cambodia.
-Hurry up there before it loses its authenticity to the upcoming wave of tourists!

 The serenity on Inle Lake